 Students completing the Academy course of study will be well established on the path to developing scholarly habits and noble virtues.
-They will receive a comprehensive foundation in language through stories, poetry, a foreign language, and music; in thought and expression through grammar, composition, mathematics, and visual art; and in knowledge of the world around them through science and history.
-This course of study comprises the first steps along a rich and fulfilling academic journey that includes study at a Great Hearts Preparatory Academy ("GHPA").
-As a graduate of a GHPA the student is prepared for every career, every course of advanced or specialized study, and every kind of leisure.
-In short, The GHPA graduate is ready to live the lifetime of learning that is possible for a human being.
+They will receive comprehensive foundation in language through stories, poetry, a foreign language, and music; in thought and expression through grammar, composition, mathematics, and visual art; and in knowledge of the world around them through science and history.
+This course of study comprises the first steps along a rich and fulfilling academic journey, after which the student is prepared for every career, every course of advanced or specialized study, and every kind of leisure.
+In short, our graduates are ready to live the lifetime of learning that is possible for a human being.